shreya-scispace/shreya-scispace.github.io/index.md

 **Role:** Attendee

 **Overview:**
-A departmental workshop exploring recent research and experimental techniques in **nanomaterials** and **quantum materials**.
+A departmental seminar exploring recent research and experimental techniques in **nanomaterials** and **quantum materials**.
 Sessions discussed how modern materials shape advancements in electronics, photonics, and interdisciplinary physics.

 **Key Learnings:**
 - Understood the role of **material microstructures** in physical properties.